We are Victoria’s largest greenhouse alliance representing a partnership of 13 local governments working together to address climate change.

 - ensuring member councillors and council officers are kept up-to-date with developments in the sector

 - making submissions in response to State and Federal government discussion (Green) and policy (White) papers

 - making funding submissions for renewable energy and other relevant sustainability initiatives

-Given the vast geographical area we cover, we play a critical role in reducing the tyranny of distance, both between our member councils and the places (most obviously Melbourne and Canberra) where policy and decisions are made.
+Given the vast geographical area we cover, the CVGA plays a critical role in reducing the tyranny of distance, both between our member councils and the places where policy and decisions are made.